ministryofjustice/manage-recalls-ui/RUNBOOK.md

 Infrastructure wise, all three tiers are identical, but `prod` has the following differences:

 - It will have more pod replicas of the main application deployment.
-- As this is live data, you **must** be SC cleared to work on it or access the data held within it.
+- As this is live data, you **must** be SC cleared if you need log into the cluster and interact with the application pods or data held within.
+You **do not** however need to be SC cleared to make changes to the application and deploy via the CI pipelines.

 ### Tools

 See the [scripts](scripts) directory and the documentation held in [docs](docs) for more details.

-## Security and access control

-In order to gain access to the `manage-recalls-<tier>` namespaces in kubernetes you will need to be a member of the [ministryofjustice](https://github.com/orgs/ministryofjustice) github organisation and a member of the [ppud-replacement-devs](https://github.com/orgs/ministryofjustice/teams/ppud-replacement-devs) (github) team.
-Once joined, you should have access to the cluster within 24 hours.

-You will need to follow the [Cloud Platform User Guide](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/getting-started/kubectl-config.html#how-to-use-kubectl-to-connect-to-the-cluster) to setup your access from there - use instructions for connecting to the `live` cluster.

 ## System configuration